Do you know which are the most appropriate containers for canning?

 - In case of the glass container, not recycling correctly can be a problem because nature will take years to debug it and conforms an important forest fire risk.

-Depending on the model of autoclave and the measures of the container, you will be able to achieve a greater output per cycle.
-For instance, considering a standard glass jar of 62 x 57 mm (height by diameter), you would be able to sterilize from 60 to 460 glass jars per cycle depending on the TERRA Food-Tech® autoclave.
+Depending on the autoclave model and the measurements of the container, it will be possible to work with a greater or lesser amount of product per cycle.
+Considering the standard 62 × 57 mm glass jar (height by diameter), 60 to 460 glass jars can be sterilized according to the TERRA Food-Tech® autoclave model.

 These autoclave also incorporate a lid piercing kit and a temperature probe that can be placed on a product sample to perfectly control the entire process, preserving the organoleptic properties and minimizing possible changes in the nutritional characteristics of the packaged product.
 They also incorporate a fast cooling function to minimize heat transfer excess and a counter pressure system that prevents breakage of containers during the autoclaving.
 For those larger producers there are specific accessories such as the stainless steel basket elevator to work more comfortably and avoid carrying weight.